ResaleAI/receipt-components/README.md

 ### AST

-The Abstract Syntax Tree (AST) is an intermediate form for the receipt components representing the structure of a receipt using a tree of receipt nodes that can take certain props
+The Abstract Syntax Tree (AST) is an intermediate form for the receipt components representing the structure of a receipt using a tree of receipt nodes that can take certain props.
+The AST mechanism allows for the separation of the receipt's structure from the rendering logic, enabling the use of different renderers for different outputs.

 ### Node